A Novel Hierarchical Co-Optimization Framework for Coordinated Task Scheduling and Power Dispatch in Computing Power Networks: Introduction

-Concurrently, the global energy sector is undergoing a profound transition towards sustainability, marked by massive investments in Renewable Energy Sources (RES) such as wind and solar power \cite{impram2020challenges}.
-This shift presents a powerful, yet challenging, symbiotic relationship with the burgeoning CPN paradigm.
-On one hand, CPNs are voracious consumers of electricity; data centers alone are projected to account for a significant portion of global electricity load growth, with AI workloads being a primary driver.
+Concurrently, the global energy sector is undergoing a profound transition towards sustainability, marked by massive investments in Renewable Energy Sources (RES) and Battery Energy Storage Systems (BESS) \cite{impram2020challenges}.
+This shift presents a symbiotic relationship with the burgeoning CPN paradigm.
+On the one hand, CPNs are voracious consumers of electricity; data centers alone are projected to account for a significant portion of global electricity load growth, with AI workloads being a primary driver.
 Globally, data centers already account for $1-2\%$ of total electricity consumption, a figure comparable to the aviation industry.
 Driven by the explosive growth of AI, this demand is projected to double by 2030 \cite{chen2025data}.
-In the United States, data center electricity usage is forecast to climb from $4.4\%$ of the national total in 2023 to as high as $12\%$ by 2028\footnote{https://www.energy.gov/articles/doe-releases-new-report-evaluating-increase-electricity-demand-data-centers}, with AI workloads shifting from a minor component to a primary driver of this expansion.
+In the United States, data center electricity usage is forecast to climb from $4.4\%$ of the national total in 2023 to as high as $12\%$ by 2028\footnote{https://www.energy.gov/articles/doe-releases-new-report-evaluating-increase-electricity-demand-data-centers}, with AI workloads becoming a primary driver of this expansion.
 The availability of clean, renewable energy offers a direct path to decarbonize this massive computational infrastructure\cite{teng2024privacy}.
 On the other hand, the very nature of CPNs, with their inherent flexibility in workload scheduling, presents a unique opportunity to support and stabilize a grid increasingly reliant on intermittent RES \cite{wang2025providing}.